CreativeFlume/cf-framework-strategy/CONTRIBUTING.md

 ## Unit tests

-Ensure mocha is installed globally.
+Ensure mocha is installed globally with `npm install mocha`.

-`npm install mocha`

-Run the unit tests:
+Run the unit tests with:
 `npm run test` or `npm run test:watch` to run on changes.